ackermannd/vagrant-webgrind/README.md

 Usage of own Xdebug Tracefiles
 ==============================

-Just put them into the modules/traces folder with and name them xdebug.out.<integer>
+Just put them into the modules/traces folder and name them xdebug.out.<integer>